-Whether you call them watches, fitness trackers, wearables, or something else – it’s clear that Garmin and Fitbit are the top two leaders in this category.
+Whether you call them watches, fitness trackers, wearables, or something else, Garmin and Fitbit are two clear leaders in this category.
 While they both offer complex technology you can wear on your wrist, they have notable differences.

 In this article, we’ll dive into those differences – and any similarities – to help you decide which brand is a better fit for you.

 History of Fitbit